jkuschner/PomoGarden/test/manual_tests/main_screen.md

 ## Checklist

-### Functionality

 -   [ ] Clicking the 'Start' button starts the countdown of the focus session
 -   [ ] The title changes after clicking 'Start' to indicate the focus session
 -   [ ] The 'Skip' prompts a warning
     -   [ ] If approved - goes to break
-    -   [ ] If denied - continues the countdown where it stopped
+    -   [ ] If denied - continues the countdown from where it stopped
--   If not interruption, after the countdown has finished:
+-   If *not* interruption, after the countdown has finished:
     -   [ ] Break button appears
     -   [ ] Title changes to indicate it's break time
     -   [ ] A single pomo is added (below the main button)